Life in Sixth Form

 How is it organised?

 The sixth form timetable is made up of five blocks.
 In Year 12 four of these are normally used for A/AS level courses.
-The fifth block includes Private Study and Enrichment options such as Chinese, financial awareness, community service, on-line courses, extended projects etc. In Year 13 most students use three blocks for A level courses and the other two for enrichment and additional private study.
+The fifth block includes Private Study, What’s Next (PHE) and Enrichment options such as LIBF (financial awareness), community service, on-line courses, EPQ (extended projects) etc. In Year 13 most students use three blocks for A level courses and the other two for enrichment and additional private study.
+There is a much higher independent study requirement for A level success and it is important to establish good habits and routines from the start; this is the number one piece of advice that students wish they’d followed.

 Your Personal Timetable